Students are expected to be neat, tidy and appropriately dressed for a place of work and study.

 - No dresses and skirts with holes or tears

-- Dresses and skirts must be of a respectable length
+- Dresses and skirts must be of an equivalent length to school skirt requirements

 Anyone who does not follow the regulations on non-uniform days will be sent home to change.